400+ Products Compared

 Toothpaste alone can’t outpace continued heavy acid exposure.
 The most effective approach to enamel protection combines an enamel toothpaste with:

-• Waiting 30 minutes after acidic food or drink before brushing (brushing immediately after acid exposure spreads softened enamel)
+• Waiting after acidic food or drink before brushing; ADA guidance and an AGD acid erosion fact sheet both caution against brushing immediately after acid exposure.

 FAQ